Skip to main content

 Standard Price Includes:

-• Six nights’ accommodation in lodges
+• five nights’ accommodation in lodge

 • Six days of rowing